narenkanasu/simple/README.md

+#
-# Introduction
+Introduction
-A much needed information for technical authors to work on Git and GitHub for Writers.
+Contains information to work on Git and GitHub for technical writers or authors.